 It is also important to be cautious about drinking water.
 Water from the rivers and springs is okay to drink but it is safer to get it boiled or purified before consumption.
 Packaged water can be bought from tea houses but they are quite expensive, given the altitude.

 Also, washrooms are usually located inside the tea houses though Himalayan Trekkers suggests you keep a torch handy and check the water flow before using washrooms.

 Himalayan trekkers will try their level best to help you connect with your family back home.
 It is understandable that your family will be anxious to keep a tab on your safety while you are on a remote and difficult trek.

 The majority of tea houses have phone and internet facilities.
 However, it is better to know beforehand that the cost will obviously be a bit high obviously because it is quite difficult for them to arrange the facilities for your ease and safety in the remote valley which is completely understandable.

 Annapurna Trek is just around the corner

-If you think you have the confidence to face this challenge, then Himalayan Trekkers will be by your side the entire time, right from planning to execution.
+If you think you are now ready, then Himalayan Trekkers will assist you the entire time, right from planning to execution.
 No worries about permits or accommodation or food or road directions, we take care of it all.
 The only thing that you will be responsible for is to take back some amazing moments with you!